-Phase 2 of the GPWG (GPWG2) will shift this focus to understanding the linkages between fires, climate-driven fuel changes, traditional human land uses, modern landscape management, and biodiversity conservation.
+Phase 2 of the GPWG (GPWG2) shifted this focus to understanding the linkages between fires, climate-driven fuel changes, traditional human land uses, modern landscape management, and biodiversity conservation.

-We will advance the GPWG2 mission using crowd-sourced data collection, analysis with open-source tools, hypothesis testing, and "natural" and model experiments.
-We will engage paleofire experts, fire modelers, and fire practitioners through projects and workshops to identify key questions and approaches that prioritize science in support of sustainability, and that can provide evidence and insights for understanding and managing fire under rapidly changing global conditions.
+The GPWG2 mission was to use crowd-sourced data collection, analysis with open-source tools, hypothesis testing, and "natural" and model experiments.
+It engaged paleofire experts, fire modelers, and fire practitioners through projects and workshops to identify key questions and approaches that prioritized science in support of sustainability, and that provided evidence and insights for understanding and managing fire under rapidly changing global conditions.

-To find out more, go to the GPWG2 website here.
+To find out more, go to the GPWG2 external website here.

 The Global Charcoal Database

-The aim of the Global Charcoal Database (GCD) provides the scientific community with a global paleofire dataset for research and archiving sedimentary records of fire.
+The aim of the Global Charcoal Database (GCD) is to provide the scientific community with a global paleofire dataset for research and archiving sedimentary records of fire.
 Global syntheses have enabled the examination of broad-scale patterns in palaeofire activity, created a framework for exploring the linkages among fire, climate and vegetation at centennial-to-multi-millennial time scales and allows evaluation of fire model simulations at regional to global scales.